sseleznevqa/marta/README.md

 Also Marta is providing a little more stability when locating elements on the page.

+## Refactoring notification.

+Version 0.41245 (that one) is the version with new structure of data storing.
+Marta will try to convert old pajeobject json files to the new format automatically.
+But manual redefining is the safest way.

 ## Installation

 Add this line to your application's Gemfile: